Isle of Man: Domestic Corporate Taxion

 Corporate Tax Rates

-- land and property in the Isle of Man (including property development, residential and commercial rental or property letting and mining & quarrying).
+A 20% corporation tax rate applies to income derived from land and property on the Isle of Man.
+This includes property development, residential and commercial rental or property letting and mining & quarrying).

 All resident companies pay an annual return fee; this is currently set at £380 for a standard company and £95 for an excepted company.
 Late filing penalties may apply.